Valle Nevado in Santiago, Chile

 Chile

-Ninety minutes by road from Santiago, Valle Nevado anchors the Tres Valles area at over 3,000 metres.
-Treeless, sun-drenched and connected by lift to La Parva and El Colorado, it offers the largest skiable area in the Southern Hemisphere when the inter-resort passes are open.
-Wide, fast and built for long, leg-burning descents.
+Ninety minutes by road from Santiago, Valle Nevado anchors the Tres Valles area above 3,000 metres.
+Treeless, sun-drenched and connected by lift to La Parva and El Colorado, it offers the largest connected skiable area in the Southern Hemisphere when the inter-resort passes are open.
+Wide, fast, built for long descents, and the right starting point for many first-time South America visitors.

 • Inter-connect ticket with La Parva and El Colorado